"

 • Example 5.1.4 is in A major and begins with an anacrusis.

-• Remember that an anacrusis is not a complete measure, but only a note (or notes) that lead into the downbeat of the first measure.
-This is made clear by the rest in the bass clef.
-Normally, an entire measure of rest would require a whole rest.
-However, the rest is an eighth rest to accompany the two sixteenth notes in the treble clef.
+• Remember that an anacrusis is not a complete measure, but only a note or notes leading into the downbeat of the first measure.
+This is clarified by the rest in the bass clef.
+Usually, a whole rest would fill an entire measure, but here, an eighth rest accompanies the two sixteenth notes in the treble clef.

 • After the anacrusis, there are two beats per measure since you would tap your foot twice per measure.
 As usual, the downbeat is stronger than the second beat.